 Educate Yourself and Family

 Navigating a mental health diagnosis means learning more about the condition, all the possible treatments, and how you can offer support to your loved one.
 If other family members are old enough, they also need to understand the diagnosis and learn ways to be more supportive.
 Only use reputable sources when learning about the condition, as there can be plenty of misinformation available on the subject.
-Speak to clinical professionals who can provide you with valid information resources, both online and offline.
+Speak to clinical professionals who can provide you with valid online and offline information resources.

 Take Time for Yourself

 In addition to helping your family member receive appropriate treatment, you also need to take some time for yourself.
 If you’re feeling overwhelmed, it’s okay to seek out support from someone you trust.
-There are many online support groups that are specifically for family members.
+Many online support groups are specifically for family members.